 - Pronotal Collar or simply Collar: a collar-like band that separates the head and thorax.
 Colors and a break in the color, can be useful to diagnose species,

 - Mesonotum: a shield-shaped structure that covers the dorsal side of the second segment of the thorax.
 The name means “middle shield” in Greek.
-This is where the arches or “M” appears on the cicada.
+This is where the arches or “M” or “W”, as Davis called it, appears on the cicada.

 - Pruinose: a white, waxy substance found on the bodies of many cicadas.
 Pruinosity refers to the degree to which the cicada’s body features pruinose.